silphendio/simple_conf_parser/README.md

+*I just found out about python's ConfigParser class.
+I guess I will rename this project soon.
+I just have to come up with a name first first.*

 This is a simple parser for configuration files.
 It can read a string into a python dict or turn a dict back into a formatted string, just like the `json.loads` and `json.dumps` methods.

 ## The file format